Skip to main content

 Mill Road bridge will be closed to the majority of motor vehicles.
 The closure will be enforced by Automatic Number Plate Recognition (ANPR) cameras with the registered owner of any non-exempt private motor vehicle recorded using the bridge receiving a fine.

-As with the earlier closure, signs would be installed along Mill Road and on nearby streets to warn drivers about the new road layout.
+Signs will be installed along Mill Road and on nearby streets to warn drivers about the new road layout

 You’ll need to provide name, address, email address, contact number, blue badge serial number, blue badge expiry date and relevant paperwork such as a copy of your blue badge.

-Blue badge holders can register up to a maximum of two vehicles, the blue badge holder must be travelling in the vehicle when driving through the bus gate.
+Blue badge holders will be able to register up to a maximum of two vehicles; the blue badge holder must be travelling in the vehicle when driving through the bus gate.

 No, the exemption will only apply to Mill Road and not to other bus gates/bus lanes in the city.